andrew2020wit/total-war-mods/readme.md

 It was created to be used with Radious mod, but it's also compatible with any other mod.
 Mod order doesn't matter.
-You can add/remove it during a campaign.
+You can add it during a campaign.
+Don't remove it then.

 ### Recommendations